mac-cain13/R.swift/Readme.md

 ### Homebrew

 `R.swift`'s binary is also available via homebrew.
-[Homebrew](http://brew.sh) is a packagemanager for OSX.Install it via the following command:
+[Homebrew](http://brew.sh) is a packagemanager for OSX.
+Install it via the following command:

 ```
 $ brew install rswift